zkai1/teleport/rfd/0003-extended-approval-workflows.md

 spec:
   note: 'ticket-12345`
   user: 'bob'
-  # Role list can be empty, in case if Bob tries to access a resource
+  # Role list can be empty, in case Bob is trying to access a resource
   # and not a specific role
   roles: []
   # Bob has requested access to the mongodb as root